woven-visionai/wts-dataset/README.md

 All collected WTS video data are stored under the `videos` folder.
 For the multiple-view videos, part of the scenarios will proceed across the views.
-We provide the bbox annotations for the target pedestrian and vehicle for selecting the target video once needed.
+We also provide the bbox annotations for the target pedestrian and vehicle for selecting the target video once needed.
 ```
 videos
 ├── train